 Firstly let me introduce myself and tell you a little about me.
 My name is Tom Batchelor and I was born in 1959 and live in Dundonald.

 Whilst working, a team from Dementia NI visited my employer to raise awareness of Dementia and to promote the organisation.
-I found the presentation inspiring as my wife Allison was have symptoms of Dementia but was not diagnosed at the time.
-Allison received a diagnosis of a type of Dementia called Alzheimer’s in April 2017, the most common cause of Dementia.
+I found the presentation inspiring as my wife Allison was having symptoms of dementia but was not diagnosed at the time.
+Allison received a diagnosis of a type of dementia called Alzheimer’s in April 2017.
 The news of Allison having Alzheimer’s was devastating at first and the shock took a while to pass.
-However I spoke to Allison about my previous encounter with Dementia NI, and she decided to join after speaking with Ashleigh the empowerment officer.
-This was the best decision she made, because after a few meetings with other Dementia NI members who all have various types of Dementia, she was like a new woman.
+However I spoke to Allison about my previous encounter with Dementia NI and she decided to join after speaking with Ashleigh, an Empowerment Officer.
+This was the best decision she made because after a few meetings with other Dementia NI members, who all have various types of dementia, she was like a new woman.
 She accepted her diagnosis and was determined to live life fully and as normally as possible.

 Volunteers don’t get paid, not because they’re worthless.
 But because they’re priceless.